Aliases for ULBP2 Gene

 GeneCards Summary for ULBP2 Gene

 ULBP2 (UL16 Binding Protein 2) is a Protein Coding gene.
-Among its related pathways are Immune response Role of DAP12 receptors in NK cells and Natural Killer Cell Receptors: Human Target Cell ?�� NK Cell Ligand-Receptor Interactions.
+Among its related pathways are p53 Pathway (RnD) and Natural Killer Cell Receptors: Human Target Cell ?�� NK Cell Ligand-Receptor Interactions.
 GO annotations related to this gene include peptide antigen binding and natural killer cell lectin-like receptor binding.
 An important paralog of this gene is ULBP3.

 UniProtKB/Swiss-Prot for ULBP2 Gene